Sherman Minton: Family and background

-As Minton grew older, he was frequently in trouble with people in his neighborhood.
-In 1904 he was arrested for disregarding a town ordinance forbidding bicyclists to ride on the sidewalk.
-He was taken before a justice of the peace and fined three dollars, an incident he later credited with changing his outlook on life and sparking his desire to become a lawyer.
-To accomplish that, and continue supporting his family, he traveled with his older brother Herbert to Fort Worth, Texas, to take a job at the Swift & Company meatpacking plant.
-His father and younger siblings soon joined him there after the two brothers' income was able to cover their expenses.
-After saving enough money to help establish the family in a new home, Minton returned to Indiana to attend high school, leaving his family in Texas.
+Minton enjoyed school but was a mischievous child.
+In 1904 he was arrested for riding his bicycle on the sidewalk and was taken before a justice of the peace, who fined him one dollar ($ in current dollar terms) plus court costs.
+He later credited the incident with sparking his desire to become a lawyer.
+To accomplish that, he joined his older brother Herbert in Fort Worth, Texas, where he took a job at the Swift & Company meatpacking plant.
+His father, stepmother, and younger siblings soon joined him there.
+After saving enough money to continue his education, Minton returned to Georgetown, where he lived with relatives and attended high school.